vic-ma/howtodismantle.github.io/_posts/2025-02-13-Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.md

     url: /assets/2025-02-13/FactoryCITaskTracking.pbmx
 ---

 With the new Office 365 data sources, introduced by the Peakboard dev team in early 2025, you can access Microsoft To Do with just a few clicks.
 In this article, you will learn how to set up the Office 365 To Do data source.
 We will build a standard board where factory workers can track their daily tasks around improving the production processes --- a "Continuous Improvement (CI) Board."

-In our sample application we can let the end user create new tasks or set existing tasks to "done".
-The data backend will be a todo list that is located within the Office 365 space.
+In our example application, the end user can create new tasks or set existing tasks to "done."
+The data backend will be a To Do list that is located in our Office 365 space.

-For authentification against the Office 365 backend everythig is explained in this article [Getting started with the new Office 365 Data Sources](/Getting-started-with-the-new-Office-365-Data-Sources.html), so connecting to Office 365 is not part of this article.
+To learn how to authenticate with the Office 365 backend, see [Getting started with the new Office 365 Data Sources](/Getting-started-with-the-new-Office-365-Data-Sources.html).

 ## Set up the backend

-To access the To Do application of Office 365 we can use [this link](https://to-do.office.com/).
-For our CI board we just create a dedicated CI list.
+To access the Office 365 To Do application, we can use [this link](https://to-do.office.com/).
+For our CI board, we create a dedicated CI list:

 ![image](/assets/2025-02-13/010.png)

 ## Set up the data source

-After having created a new To Do list instance we [authorize against the Office 365 account](/Getting-started-with-the-new-Office-365-Data-Sources.html).
-All accessibe To Do lists show up in the combo box.
-The To Do list itself is just a simple table with all common attributes like title, description, due date, priority, status, etc....
+After having created a new To Do list instance, we [authorize the Office 365 account](/Getting-started-with-the-new-Office-365-Data-Sources.html).
+All accessible To Do lists show up in the combo box.

+The To Do list itself is a simple table with all the common attributes like title, description, due date, priority, status, etc.

 ![image](/assets/2025-02-13/020.png)